beckelmw/digital-garden/code/python/pydantic.md

     settings = Settings()
 ```

-In my case I am using vscode with a `launch.json` configuration to pull in the environment variables:
+In my case, I am using vscode with a `launch.json` configuration to pull in the environment variables:

 ```json
 {